Study Abroad or Exchange Students

 The steps below will walk you through completing the Campus France online process through a system called “PASTEL.”

 Some parts of the Campus France form on PASTEL are in French.
-This helpful video guide will take you step by step through the process of submitting the necessary information to the PASTEL system.
+The above video will take you step by step through the process of submitting the necessary information to the PASTEL system.
 Try opening the video guide in a separate browser window so you can play and pause it as you fill out each section.

-It is imperative that you download and print the Study Abroad User Guide (PDF) in order to complete the Campus France online application process.
+In addition to watching the video, you can also download and print the Study Abroad User Guide (PDF) in order to complete the Campus France online application process.

 The PASTEL system works best on a PC.
 If you are using a Mac, use Google Chrome as your browser (not Safari).
 Better yet, gain access to a PC to complete the form to avoid potential difficulties.